Wow, just thinking about my 22-year-old self taking on the infamous Kalalau trail takes me to an indescribable place.

-Finally, the whole jungle family emerged – Wild Wiley; Bella, the naked girl with blood on her; and Sam, the man carrying a dead pig followed by two young dogs.
+Finally, the whole jungle family emerged – Taylor; the guy with the missing tooth Bella, the naked girl with blood on her; and Seth, the man carrying a dead pig followed by two young dogs.

 Turns out these nine-month-old hound dogs caught sight of a pig and went after it.
-They caught it and started tearing at it.
+They caught it and started tearing into it.
 Sam held down the pig and Bella finished the job with her knife.
 It was the pups’ first kill as well as Bella’s.
-Wild Wiley wanted part of the action and was using jungle calls to hear where they were and help out (as one does).
+Taylor was helping them out and using jungle calls to hear where they were.

 And then there was me.
 Topless, with my 30-pound pack, and in complete amazement.
 I stayed for two nights with these lovely people and me and Bella became wonderful friends.
 We still keep in contact and her old hula hoop (which I found while hiking the Kalalau Trail) became my first hula hoop.

-So after two days in Hanakoa Valley (which I learned was the six-mile point of the Kalalau Trail), I continue on for Kalalau.
+So after two days in Hanakoa Valley (the six-mile point of the Kalalau Trail), I continued on for Kalalau.
 I had five more miles to go.
-I was happy to hear that Wild Wiley would also be hiking into Kalalau and would make the journey with me.
-As weird as he was, it was comforting to know I would not be alone during this part of the trail.
+I was happy to hear that Taylor would also be hiking into Kalalau and would make the journey with me.

 The 7/8 mile point of the Kalalau Trail hike is called Crawlers Ledge and for good reason.
 The trail is practically nonexistent and you literally have to crawl on the ledge of a cliff for about half a mile.
 This is the point where 50% of hikers turn back.

-“Not I!” says Marissa.
 I crawled that ledge….and over the next several months did so about nine more times (I hiked the Kalalau Trail in and out, a total of maybe 8-10 times).
 After Crawlers Ledge, the remaining miles were uneventful.
 But they were not easy.
-That 11.5 mile hike was the most difficult hike I have ever done in my life.
+That 12 mile hike was the most difficult hike I have ever done in my life.

 I Found My Something More